vinaya-valsan/CEE_visualization/README.md

 CONFIG PARAMETERS: -----------------------------------------------------------------------------------

 -- maxproc
-    Maximum number of processes allowed by driver_multi.
+    Maximum number of threads allowed by the driver.

 -- readpath
     Path to the data. (string)